HITRUST CSF v9.4.2 Summary of Changes

 HITRUST ensures the CSF stays relevant and current to the needs of organizations by regularly updating the CSF to integrate and normalize applicable requirements and best practices as authoritative sources and community supplemental requirements.

-This release includes changes based on feedback from the HITRUST community, miscellaneous corrections, incorporation of Department of Defense (DoD) Cybersecurity Maturity Model (CMMC) version 1.0 and a community-specific authoritative source.
-These updates reflect HITRUST’s commitment to provide a framework fitting for any organization globally.
+This release includes changes based on feedback from the HITRUST community, miscellaneous corrections, incorporation of Department of Defense (DoD) Cybersecurity Maturity Model (CMMC) Framework version 1.0, and the NY DOH Office of Health Insurance Programs SSP v3.1.
+These updates reflect HITRUST’s commitment to providing a framework fitting for any organization globally.
 Minor administrative updates, such as the correction of grammar or formatting errors, are generally not reflected in the Summary of Changes.